Juma Mosque of Derbent: Architecture

-The Juma Mosque complex consists of the main mosque, madrasa, and living quarters for the clergy.
-At the time of construction from 733 to 734 CE, it was the largest building in the city.
+The mosque complex consists of the main mosque, madrasa, and living quarters for the clergy.
+At the time of construction from 733 to 734 CE, it was Derbent's largest building.
 The mosque measures 68 meters (223 ft) from west to east and 28 meters (92 ft) from south to north.
 The dome is 17 meters (56 ft) high.

-The interior of the mosque consists of three naves, separated by square pillars with profiled capitals.
+Its interior consists of three naves separated by square pillars with profiled capitals.
 The middle nave is 6.3 meters (21 ft) wide, and the side naves are 4 meters (13 ft) wide.
-Lancet arches are thrown between the pillars.
+Lancet arches are between the pillars.

-The courtyard of the mosque is 55 by 45 meters (180 by 148 ft) and is decorated with four old plane trees, by which the Juma Mosque can be recognized from anywhere in Derbent.
-In 2012, the plane trees of the Juma Mosque were recognized as natural monuments of all-Russian significance and taken under the protection of the Council for the Preservation of the Natural Heritage of the Nation in the Federation Council of the Federal Assembly of the Russian Federation.
+The mosque's courtyard is 55 by 45 meters (180 by 148 ft), and has four old plane trees by which it can be recognized from anywhere in Derbent.
+In 2012, the mosque's plane trees were recognized as natural monuments of all-Russian significance and taken under the protection of the Council for the Preservation of the Natural Heritage of the Nation in the Federation Council of the Federal Assembly of the Russian Federation.